laravel/docs/scout.md

 <a name="modifying-records-before-importing"></a>
 #### Modifying Records Before Importing

-If you would like to modify the models being made searchable, you may define a `makeSearchableUsing` method on your model.
-This is a great place to add any eager relationship loading that may be necessary before importing those models:
+Sometimes you may need to prepare the collection of models before they are made searchable.
+For instance, you may want to eager load a relationship so that the relationship data can be efficiently added to your search index.
+To accomplish this, define a `makeSearchableUsing` method on the corresponding model:

     use Illuminate\Database\Eloquent\Collection;